Prismatic $F$-crystals and crystalline Galois representations: Local systems on the generic fibre via the prismatic site

 The goal of this section is to explain how $\mathbf{Z}_p$-local systems on the generic fibre of a $p$-adic formal scheme $X$ can be regarded as certain $F$-crystals on $X_\Prism$ (Corollary~\ref{LocSysLaurentFCrysIsog}).
 In fact, this relationship, which ultimately comes from Artin-Schreier theory, is quite robust and extends to an equivalence of derived categories (Corollary~\ref{LocSysLaurentFCrys}).

-\begin{notation} For a bounded $p$-adic formal scheme $X$, we write $X_\eta$ for the generic fibre of $X$, regarded as a presheaf on perfectoid spaces over $\mathbf{Q}_p$ (that is in fact a locally spatial diamond, see \cite[Section 15]{ECoD}).
+\begin{notation} For a bounded $p$-adic formal scheme $X$,\footnote{Recall that ``bounded'' means that it is locally of the form $\mathrm{Spf}(R)$ where $R$ is bounded in the sense that the $p$-primary torsion $R[p^\infty]$ has bounded exponent; cf.~\cite[Definition 3.2 (2)]{BhattScholzePrisms}.} we write $X_\eta$ for the generic fibre of $X$, regarded as a presheaf on perfectoid spaces over $\mathbf{Q}_p$ (that is in fact a locally spatial diamond, see \cite[Section 15]{ECoD}).
 We shall use $D^{(b)}_{lisse}(X_\eta,\mathbf{Z}_p)$ to denote the full subcategory of $D(X_{\eta,proet}, \mathbf{Z}_p)$ spanned by locally bounded objects which are derived $p$-complete and whose mod $p$ reduction has cohomology sheaves that are locally constant with finitely generated stalks.
 We will use that the association $X\mapsto D^{(b)}_{lisse}(X_\eta,\mathbf{Z}_p)$ defines a sheaf of $\infty$-categories for the quasisyntomic topology on $X$, as follows from the v-descent results in \cite{ECoD} (and the observation that any quasisyntomic cover of $X$ induces a v-cover of $X_\eta$). \end{notation}